How is Silicone Made?

-| Silicone is made from silicon dioxide, or silica - found in nature as quartz, or common beach sand.
+Silicone is made from silicon dioxide, or silica - found in nature as quartz, or common beach sand.

-First, the silica is put into a Silicon Furnace, where a carbon electrical arc reacts at high temperatures to drive the oxygen out of the silica, combining with the carbon to form carbon dioxide and leaving silicon metal. |
+First, the silica is put into a Silicon Furnace, where a carbon electrical arc reacts at high temperatures to drive the oxygen out of the silica.
+The oxygen combines with the carbon in the arc to form carbon dioxide and leaving silicon metal. |

 Silicon Furnace - United States |